RajaSuhashKesari/Data-Driven-Decision-Making-for-Enhanced-Online-Retail-Experience-and-Increased-Sales/README.md

 Brazilian E-Commerce Public Dataset by Olist:-Welcome!
 This is a Brazilian ecommerce public dataset of orders made at Olist Store.
 The dataset has informa􀆟on of 100k orders from 2016 to 2018 made at muliple marketplaces in Brazil.
-Its features allows viewing an order from mul􀆟ple dimensions: from order status, price, payment and freight performance to customer location, product atributes and finally reviews written by customers.
+Its features allows viewing an order from multiple dimensions: from order status, price, payment and freight performance to customer location, product atributes and finally reviews written by customers.
 We also released a geoloca􀆟on dataset that relates Brazilian zip codes to lat/lng coordinates.
 Datasets and its details:-